 Visit Siesta Beach

 Siesta Beach is by far one of the best beaches in Sarasota and has consistently been rated one of the top beaches in the United States.
-Even if you’re not staying in Siesta Key, any trip to Sarasota with kids isn’t complete without spending at least a few hours at the beach.
+Any trip to Sarasota with kids isn’t complete without spending at least a few hours at the beach, and Siesta Beach is by far one of the best things to do at Siesta Key.
 This beautiful, white-sand beach is easily accessible and has a number of amenities that make it great for families.
 This Gulf Coast beach is also super calm, making it perfect for kids of all ages.

 Related Post: Packing Tips and Beach Essentials for Baby